CartoDB/carto-workshop/03-cartography/resources/cartocss.md

 ## CartoCSS variables

 Apply the `@` symbol to lists of all the color values for your categories.
 The CartoCSS syntax is structured so that you can apply all your color changes in one section `@name: color;` and reference the point style within the category label `marker-fill: @name;`.
-This enables you to visualize exactly where your marker-fill values are located, in addition to the overall map styles.
+This enables you to visualize exactly where your marker-fill values are located, in addition to the overall map styles*.

 ```css
 @fill: #A64942;